Identification of Information Structures in Bayesian Games: Proofs of Main Results

-This Appendix \ref{app_misc} completes the proof of Theorem \ref{thm_well} by verifying Lemmas \ref{lem_compact} and \ref{lem_psi_conv}.
-The key mathematical result is going to be Lemma \ref{lem_FK}, which establishes the sufficient condition under which a collection of square-integrable functions admit the integral version of equicontinuity; this property is in turn used to apply the Fr\'eche--Riesz--Kolmogorov theorem, a.k.a.\ the $L_p$ version of the Arzel\`a--Ascoli theorem.
+Appendix~\ref{app_misc} completes the proof of Theorem~\ref{thm_well} by verifying Lemmas~\ref{lem_compact} and~\ref{lem_psi_conv}.
+The key mathematical result is Lemma~\ref{lem_FK}, which offers a condition for square-integrable functions to satisfy a version of equicontinuity.
+This condition allows us to apply the Fr\'echet--Riesz--Kolmogorov theorem, which is also known as the $L_p$ analogue of the Arzel\`a--Ascoli theorem.